SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Related Work

 \subsection{Discovering Interpretable Features}

-A key goal of post-hoc interpretability is to make a trained model's decisions intelligible.
+A key goal of post-hoc interpretability is to make a model's decisions intelligible.
 Attribution methods, such as Grad-CAM \cite{selvaraju2017gradcam}, generate saliency maps that highlight influential input regions.
 While useful for visualization, these methods are correlational and do not expose the internal concepts the model has learned.
 Other approaches aim to link a model’s internal components with human-understandable concepts.
 For example, Network Dissection \cite{bau2017network} quantifies the semantics of individual filters by testing their alignment with a broad set of visual concepts.
 Similarly, TCAV \cite{kim2018interpretability} uses directional derivatives to measure a model's sensitivity to user-defined concepts.
 These methods are powerful but often rely on a pre-defined library of concepts.

 Recent work in mechanistic interpretability has used SAEs to discover features in an unsupervised manner, primarily within Transformer-based language models.
-Expanding beyond the text domain, SAEs have been adapted to vision and generative architectures, revealing selective remapping of visual concepts during adaptation \cite{lim2024sparse}.
-SAEs have also been applied to diffusion models for interpretable concept unlearning and sparse generative manipulation \cite{cywinski2025saeuron, surkov2024one}.
+Expanding beyond the text domain, SAEs have been adapted to vision and generative architectures, revealing selective remapping of visual concepts during adaptation \cite{lim2024sparse} and enabling interpretable concept control in diffusion models \cite{surkov2024one, cywinski2025saeuron}.
 Recent SAE variants, including Gated SAEs \cite{rajamanoharan2024improving}, Top-k SAEs \cite{gao2024scaling}, and JumpReLU SAEs \cite{rajamanoharan2024jumping}, have been shown to improve reconstruction fidelity and sparsity trade-offs in large models.
 Ongoing analyses of feature and dictionary structure provide broader insight into the properties of SAE-discovered representations \cite{tc_update_2025, templeton2024}.
-Our work builds on this approach to feature discovery by using a SAE to automatically discover semantically meaningful features directly from the model’s activations.
+Our work builds on this approach to unsupervised feature discovery by using a SAE to identify semantically meaningful features directly from the model’s activations.